-Note: Do not start your engine with the air cleaner removed and do not remove it while the engine is running.
+To reduce the risk of vehicle damage and/or personal burn injuries do not start your engine with the air cleaner removed and do not remove it while the engine is running.

 Failure to use the correct air filter element may result in severe engine damage.